Linda Kenney Baden

-Linda Kenney Baden is an American lawyer, former prosecutor and private defense attorney.
+Linda Kenney Baden (born 1953) is an American lawyer, former prosecutor and private defense attorney.

 Career

 Kenney Baden graduated from Rutgers Law School.
 She has participated in a number of high-profile cases including the trials of Phil Spector, Jayson Williams, Casey Anthony, Michael Skakel and Aaron Hernandez.

 Media

-She is an on-air host for the Law & Crime Network and contributor to the Huffington Post.
+Baden is an on-air host for the Law & Crime Network and contributor to the Huffington Post.

-She was portrayed by Helen Mirren in the 2013 HBO made-for-TV film Phil Spector, detailing her defense of Spector in his first trial for the murder of Lana Clarkson.

 She is married to Michael Baden, a forensic pathologist, and together they authored Remains Silent: A Novel and Skeleton Justice.